Allocating Indivisible Goods to Strategic Agents: Pure Nash Equilibria and Fairness: Towards EFX Equilibria: The Case of Two Agents

-Since every possible case leads to a contradiction, we conclude that every allocation that corresponds to a PNE of a mechanism in the class of interest, guarantees to each agent her maximin share. \end{proof}
+Since every possible case leads to a contradiction, we conclude that every allocation corresponding to a PNE of $\mathcal{M}$ guarantees to each agent her maximin share. \end{proof}

-The proof of Theorem \ref{thm:4EFX=MMS} relies on extensive case analysis, where in each case assuming that the allocation is \efx but not \mms eventually contradicts the fact that the current profile is a PNE.
+The proof of Theorem \ref{thm:4EFX=MMS} relies on extensive case analysis, part of which is hidden within Lemma \ref{lem:mms_4_goods}.
+Each case assuming that the allocation is \efx but not \mms eventually contradicts the fact that the current profile is a PNE.
 When we consider instances with $5$ or more goods, this approach is not fruitful anymore.
-The reason for that is not solely the increased number of cases one has to handle, but rather the fact that now some of the cases do not seem to lead to a contradiction at all.
+The reason is not solely the increased number of cases one has to handle, but rather the fact that now some of the cases do not seem to lead to a contradiction at all.

 Although we suspect that the theorem is no longer true for more than $4$ goods, we are able prove a somewhat weaker property that still separates the \efx allocations in PNE from generic \efx allocations in the non-strategic setting.
 In particular, for general mechanisms that have PNE for every instance and these equilibria are always \efx, we show that the corresponding allocations always guarantee an approximation to \mms that is \textit{strictly better} than $2/3$.